How to Weigh Your Breast Cancer Risk Factors

 Having a first-degree relative such as a mother, sister, or daughter with a breast cancer history boosts your risk much more than if a cousin or more distant relative has had itparticularly if the diagnosis came before the age of 50 or your familys background is Ashkenazi Jewish.

 Then there are the so-called breast cancer genes, BRCA-1 and BRCA-2.
 Mutations in these genes raise your risk even higher than the family connection alone.
-If you have relatives with breast cancer, INVALID ARTICLE ID or for other modifications to your screening for the disease.
+If you have relatives with breast cancer, you might be a candidate for BRCA testing or for other modifications to your screening for the disease.
 Make an appointment to talk through your options with your doctor or a genetic counselor.

 A Young Athlete With Breast Cancer Asks, Why Me?The jury is still out on the effects of most lifestyle changes Read moreMore about risks